denten-books/plain-text/1-metaphor.md

 number of configurations of "tape" and "symbol."
 The machine attains a universal quality when configurations of tape and symbol can substitute for all other forms of symbolic manipulation.
-In this way a universal computer can emulate a word processor, a fairy tale world, or a calculator.
+In this way a universal computer can emulate a calculator, but also typewriter, a book, and a fairy tale world.
 Turing's universal computing machine is a type of a structural metaphor by definition.
 It has the ability to represent all other symbolic machine states, symbolically.
 Being a universal symbolic manipulator, the Turing machine is able to extend all metaphors.
 That is not to say that it can *do* anything.
 For example, one cannot use a computational device to hammer nails.
-But a computer can be used to extend the metaphor of hammering nails into the virtual realm.
+But a computer can be used to create the verisimilitude of hammering nails in the virtual realm.

 The language of computation reveals its reliance on metaphor in practice.